 Vacuum them up: Some of these bugs, such as the stink bug, are not pleasant smelling.
 Others, such as the Asian lady beetle, will bite when feeling threatened.
 Vacuum them up and either release them outdoors or place them in a plastic bag and dispose of this bag in an outdoors garbage can.

 Find their entry point: Though you will probably have to wait until the spring to address this problem, it’s wise to devise a plan now.
 These bugs are somehow finding entrance into your home.
 Here are the most common entry points:

 - Through a gap in a door or window

 - Through an unsealed point in your attic

 - Through a crack in your wall

 You may need to create a list of spring-time-house-repairs to keep (future) bugs out of your home.
-In the meantime, I recommend purchasing the Insect Buster and dispersing a non-toxic insect powder in any cracks and crevices on both the interior and exterior of your home, as well as in any gaps around your door and window frames.
-You could even lay a soft line of the insect powder around the perimeter of your home.
+In the meantime, I recommend purchasing the Insect Buster and dispersing our non-toxic insect powder, Dust to Dust, in any cracks and crevices on both the interior and exterior of your home, as well as in any gaps around your door and window frames.
+You could even lay a soft line of this insect powder around the perimeter of your home.

 If all else fails, feel free to email my customer service team at firstname.lastname@example.org.
 We stand at the ready to help you achieve a bug-free home.